nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 Configuring in the VS Code extension
 ====================================

-The `nRF Connect for Visual Studio Code`_ extension lets you modify your build configuration for custom boards, add additional CMake build arguments, select Kconfig fragments, and more.
+The |VSC| extension lets you modify your build configuration for custom boards, add additional CMake build arguments, select Kconfig fragments, and more.
-For detailed instructions on how to configure your application, see `Building an application`_ in the extension's README file.
+For detailed instructions, see the `nRF Connect for Visual Studio Code`_ documentation site.

 Changing the configuration permanently
 ======================================